Skip to main content

 This directly influences the production and clearance of VLDL, LDL, and HDL particles, providing the mechanistic basis for the observed changes in lipid profiles, such as elevated triglycerides.
 Concurrently, various progestins modulate metabolic function based on their affinity for other steroid receptors.

-Progestins with high androgenic activity can bind to androgen receptors in and skeletal muscle, influencing pathways related to lipid storage and insulin signaling in ways that can be metabolically unfavorable.
+Progestins with high androgenic activity can bind to androgen receptors in adipose tissue and skeletal muscle, influencing pathways related to lipid storage and insulin signaling in ways that can be metabolically unfavorable.
 The combination of these signals results in a systemic metabolic phenotype characterized by potential insulin resistance and dyslipidemia.

 What Is the Advanced Rationale for Mitigation Protocols?